AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-designer/email-authoring.md

 >[!IMPORTANT]
 >
->This article is only for members of the New Marketo Engage Email Editor beta.
+>This article is only for members of the New Marketo Engage Email Designer beta.
 Please do not disseminate.

 ## Create an email {#create-an-email}